gmittal/ap-compsci/README.md

 This is mostly random snippets of Java and Scheme code written by someone who knows neither of the two launguages.
 Course content from [Gunn High School AP Computer Science](http://paleyontology.com).
 The course content is based on [UC Berkeley's CS61A](http://cs61a.org/) course.

 ### License
 Do whatever you want with the stuff here, so long as you don't use it to cheat in a course.
+Paley will destroy you if you cheat.